josehu07/flashsim/README.md

 # FlashSim Event-Driven SSD Simulator

-This is Guanzhou's extended version of the FlashSim event-driven flash SSD simulator.
-Real-time and interactive.
-Simulates request latency synchronously.
+This is Guanzhou's extended FlashSim event-driven flash SSD simulator.

+The standalone version is real-time and interactive.
+For now, it accepts incoming requests synchronously, thus in-device parallelism is not modeled yet.

 ## Installation